yuin/stagparser/README.md

 - `validate:"required,length(min=1, max=10)"`
 - `validate:"max=10,list=[apple,'star fruits']"`

-tags are consists of 'definition'. 'definition' have 3 forms:
+tags are consist of 'definition'. 'definition' has 3 forms:

 - name only: `required`
 - name with a single attribute: `max=10`